 Once upon a time, multiplayer shooters were played offline, with all viewpoints displayed on the same screen.
-Needless to say, this often lead to so-called ‘screen looking’, as players would cheat to find the location of their opponent.
+Needless to say, this often leads to so-called ‘screen looking’, as players would cheat to find the location of their opponent.
 Not cool.
-What is cool, however, is that the recently released Screencheat actually emphasises this mechanic, because… everyone’s invisible!
+What is cool, however, is that the recently released Screencheat actually emphasizes this mechanic, because… everyone’s invisible!

 When everyone’s used to playing by the rules, can you adapt to unconventional gaming quick enough to get the upper hand?

 Now, some might argue that the eight weapons and five maps with modes mimicking classics like CTF, Deathmatch, and King of the Hill are much too little in terms of content.
 But that’s the thing about Screencheat: it’s not trying to be the next Call of Duty or Halo, with a gazillion of different guns and more modes than most have even sampled.
 Almost the exact opposite, I’d say, as it looks to be a fast-paced, simple, back-to-basics multiplayer shooter, with a rather unique twist.

 It’s also one that most will be able to enjoy without first spending hours learning what’s what.
 And hey, how many other genre entries come with offline multiplayer these days?
 Exactly.
 This one has both offline and online.
 Finally… a game that lets people screen look without being labeled a cheater!